Bernanke says Fed pondering further stimulus

 INFLATION NOT A WORRY

-The central bank appeared more sanguine on inflation, saying prices were likely to run close to or just below their target.
-The statement dropped a reference that said the Fed was monitoring inflation and inflation expectations.
+The central bank appeared more sanguine on inflation than it had after its last meeting in December, saying prices were likely to run close to or just below its target.
+The statement dropped a reference to the Fed monitoring inflation and inflation expectations.

-Aside from the 2014 rate pledge, the Fed's statement hewed closely to its last policy pronouncement in mid-December.
+Aside from the 2014 rate pledge, the statement hewed closely to the Fed's last policy pronouncement in mid-December.

 It described the unemployment rate as still elevated and, in a slight shift, acknowledged a slowing in business investment.